Skip to main content

 Create an ECR repository

 Create an ECR repository.
-Official Guide from AWS In the AWS Console:
+See AWS docs In the AWS Console:

 1. Go to Elastic Container Registry (ECR)